one8three/Hackintosh---Dell-Chromebook-13-7310/readme.md

   - You will need to generate your own SMBIOS for the attached config.plist - Use the MacBook Air 7,2 profile
     - Use [GenSMBIOS](https://github.com/corpnewt/GenSMBIOS) to do this
   - The SSDTs are made from version 4.11.2 MrChromebox's firmware (other versions may work but YMMV)
+  - Keyboard backlight is controlled with left ctrl + alt + brightness keys.
+There are 7 stages, including off.

 ## What's Working:
   - Just about everything!

 ## What's Not Working:
-  - Touchscreen - unlikely to be fixed
+  - Touchscreen - highly likely to be fixed
-  - Keyboard backlight control - also turns off after closing the lid
   - Occasional trackpad click stick after waking from sleep
-    - Possibly fixed with latest custom [VoodooI2C.kext](https://github.com/TheRandMan/Hackintosh---Dell-Chromebook-13-7310/raw/master/VoodooI2C-CB13.zip)
+    - Possibly fixed with latest [VoodooI2C.kext](https://github.com/TheRandMan/Hackintosh---Dell-Chromebook-13-7310/raw/master/VoodooI2C-CB13.zip)

 ## To Do:
-  - Keyboard backlight control
-    - From my research this will likely need a custom kext or modifications to VoodooPS2Controller.kext and a SSDT.
-From what I can tell, it wouldn't be difficult for somebody who knows what they're doing but unfortunately, it's well above my skill level.
-If anyone sees this with the knowledge to get this done, please reach out!
-I have the location of the backlight control in the DSDT and it's pretty straightforward on what it does but I don't know how to implement it.
+  - Move DSDT keyboard backlight modification to a SSDT for smoother firmware upgradability

 ## OpenCore Config
 Place this in EFI/EFI/OC/